-This Hanukkah traditions booklet is designed to help you in a December celebration of holidays around the world.
-FREE from The Curriculum Corner!
+This Hanukkah booklet is designed to help you in a December celebration of holidays around the world.

 Some Background about Hanukkah:

-Hanukkah is a holiday that celebrates the Jewish people’s triumph over King Antiochus, who wouldn’t let them practice their own religion and was forcing them to worship idols in their own temples.
+Hanukkah is a holiday that celebrates the Jewish people’s triumph over King Antiochus, who wouldn’t let them practice their own religion.
+He was forcing them to worship idols in their own temples.
 It also celebrates the miracle of the lights, which honors the story of the eternal lamp.

 Once the Jewish people had battled against Antiochus and won, they reclaimed their temple only to find the flames of the eternal lamp had gone out.
-They only had enough oil at that point for the lamp to burn for one day, but miraculously it burned for eight days and nights until they had enough time to prepare more oil.
+They only had enough oil at that point for the lamp to burn for one day.
+Miraculously it burned for eight days and nights until they had enough time to prepare more oil.

-You can download this free booklet at the bottom of the post by looking for the sentence in red with the ~Hanukkah Traditions~ text link.
+You can download this free Hanukkah booklet at the bottom of the post.
+Look for the bold red text.